-Franchise amortization expense for each of the three months ended March 31, 2003 and 2002 was \$0.6 million, which represents the amortization relating to franchises that did not qualify for indefinite-life treatment under SFAS No. 142, including costs associated with franchise renewals.
-For each of the next five years, amortization expense relating to these franchises is expected to be approximately \$2 million.
+Franchise amortization expense for each of the three months ended March 31, 2003 and 2002 was \$4 and \$0, respectively, which represents the amortization relating to franchise renewals.
+For each of the next five years, amortization expense relating to these franchises is expected to be approximately \$20.